WHAT ARE THE GIFTS OF THE HOLY SPIRIT & ARE THEY STILL VALID?

 Helps (1Co.
 12:28)

 A person who is generally available with the proper resources and a desire to help others may be anointed in the area of helps.
 While everyone in Christ’s Body is called to serve in some kind of capacity, not all are always able or available.
-Those who can, should do so wholeheartedly and for God's glory.
+Those who can, should do so wholeheartedly and for the glory of God.

 Wisdom (1Co.
 12:8)